ravneet556/E-Commerce-Web--App-Women-s-shoes-React-/README.md

 ![Screen Shot 2021-04-29 at 6 47 52 AM](https://user-images.githubusercontent.com/33275709/116546107-3832b800-a8bf-11eb-9391-b1fde3871a0e.png)

-SCREEN 10:Can sort the product by category.
+SCREEN 10: Can sort the product by category.

 ![Screen Shot 2021-04-29 at 6 48 00 AM](https://user-images.githubusercontent.com/33275709/116546109-3832b800-a8bf-11eb-948b-1ba76aeecada.png)